Geylang tragedy: Couple’s deaths a murder-suicide, coroner says

 Throughout their tumultuous marriage, he believed Mdm Ly had been unfaithful and secretly worked as a masseuse, State Coroner Marvin Bay heard.

-While in remand at IMH in September 2016, Mr Cheung was diagnosed with major depressive disorder.
+While in remand at IMH in September 2016, Cheung was diagnosed with major depressive disorder.

 She also found him very jealous and would suspect any man looking at her to be her lover, the inquiry heard.